azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. In your Azure Search Index, use the Connect to your data feature to index the collection
+1. In your Azure Search Index, use the Connect to your data feature to index the collection.

-2. Provide any name for the index, but leave the Key set to id
+2. Provide any name for the index, but leave the Key set to id.

-3. Ensure that the id, message, createDate, and username are Retrievable
+3. Ensure that the id, message, createDate, and username are Retrievable.

-4. Ensure that createDate, username, and sessionId are Filterable
+4. Ensure that createDate, username, and sessionId are Filterable.

-5. Ensure that create date, username, and sessionId are Sortable
+5. Ensure that create date, username, and sessionId are Sortable.

-6. Ensure that the message field is Searchable
+6. Ensure that the message field is Searchable.

-7. Create an Indexer with a 5-minute interval that starts today
+7. Create an Indexer with a 5-minute interval that starts today.

 #### Exit criteria